-This year the Social Workers Benevolent Trust (SWBT) is 50 years old, making it 5 decades of supporting current and former social workers; and their dependants who are experiencing financial hardship.
+Last year the Social Workers Benevolent Trust (SWBT) was 50 years old, making it 5 decades of supporting current and former social workers; and their dependents who are experiencing financial hardship.
 SWBT is the only charity of its kind in the UK.

-To celebrate the Anniversary, the trustees, have committed to raise the trusts profile and some additional funding by participating during the year with a series of activities which we have termed 50-4-50 when we have been seeking individual and organisational sponsors for 50 activities such as running; walking; cycling and even knitting.
+To celebrate the Anniversary, the trustees, committed to raise the trusts profile and some additional funding by participating during the year with a series of activities which we termed 50-4-50 when we had been seeking individual and organisational sponsors for 50 activities such as running; walking; cycling and even knitting.

 The trust which was established by bringing together the benevolent funds of the agencies that amalgamated to form the British Association of Social Workers makes small grants to assist with specific needs to those qualified social workers who demonstrate that they are suffering financial hardship.

-It might help everyone to understand the type of cases we give support to and here are a few anonymised cases:
+It might help everyone to understand the type of applications for grants that we can get and give support to.
+Here are a few anonymised cases:

 We are supporting your social work friends and colleagues who cannot give their best in their work if they are in real debt themselves or facing eviction, bankruptcy or cannot afford to run their car; or suffering with their physical or mental health; or themselves are carers of children with disabilities; or carers of their family members.
 The pandemic too has had its toll on social workers, with key workers not always having support to care for their children; from grandparents who usually care for children who are pre-school; or in school holidays not being available; or parents needing to do home schooling and reducing their hours to enable this.

-As well as celebrations for our 50th SWBT trustees have worked hard in a number of areas for example; we have now in place the first Memorandum of Understanding with BASW; worked on our Deeds of Trust to enable us to increase the number of Trustees, in an effort to improve our diversity and to share the workload; and have interviewed and appointed more trustees; we have reviewed and improved our policies and procedures and currently we are working on improving and changing our web site.
-All this on top of a growing number of applications e.g. 2016/17 = 156 applications; 2017/18 = 178 applications; 2018/19 = 204 applications.
+As well as celebrations for our 50th SWBT trustees have worked hard in a number of areas for example; we have now in place the first Memorandum of Understanding with BASW; worked on our Deeds of Trust to enable us to increase the number of Trustees, in an effort to improve our diversity and to share the workload; and have interviewed and appointed more trustees; we have reviewed and improved our policies and procedures and we have updated our web site.
+All this on top of a fluctuating number of applications e.g. 2018/19 = 204 applications, 2019/20 = 196, and 2020/21 = 174.

 As a charity we are of course grateful for the support we receive from BASW for administrative support and from members of BASW for their contributions to the funds; to the Civil Servants Insurance Society for their most generous donations; and to everyone who had made donations in whatever form they have been delivered.
 I as Co-Chair wish to thank all the trustees who of course give their time voluntarily.